Use this resource to help you plan a camping trip to

-Located just south of Interstate 90 as it stretches (seemingly endlessly, at times!) across South Dakota, Badlands National Park is an unexpected contrast to the immense prairie that surrounds it.
+Located just south of Interstate 90 as it stretches (seemingly endlessly, at times!) across South Dakota, The Badlands are an unexpected contrast to the immense prairie you've passed through.

 Visiting Badlands National Park

-Badlands National Park has two camping areas, both in the North Unit.
+Badlands National Park has two campgrounds, both in the North Unit.

-- Cedar Pass Campground is located near the eastern end of the park, near the visitor center.
-Campsites are $16 per night, or $28 for a site with electrical hookups.
-Cold running water and flush toilets are available here.
+Cedar Pass Campground is a managed campground located near the eastern end of the park, not far from the visitor center.
+You'll find basic tent camping sites, as well as RV sites with electrical hookups.
+Cold running water, flush toilets, and covered picnic tables are available here.

 Near the Cedar Pass Campground is Cedar Pass Lodge.
 Open from April to October, these modern cabins offer small kitchen areas, bathrooms and comfortable beds.